AliceFrezza01/InfSecProject/README.md

   making therefore possible the attack.

 ### Notes
-All the pages that receive values from the field using GET are protected, making sure that the value inserted is what it should be.
-In the `orders.php` page, for example, the id of the vendor is send through get from the landing page. but in the orders.php` page, there is a check ensuring that the number passed corresponds to the id of the vendor:
+All the pages that receive values from the field using GET are protected by validating these values.
+In the `orders.php` page, for example, the id of the vendor is send through get from the landing page but in the `orders.php` page, there is a check ensuring that the number passed corresponds to the id of the vendor:
     ``` php
     if ($user['isVendor']==0) {
         header('location: landingPage.php');